 Dr. Neel Shah, MD, MPP is an Assistant Professor at Harvard Medical School, and Director of the Delivery Decisions Initiative at the Ariadne Labs for Health Systems Innovation.
 He is an expert in designing, testing, and spreading system interventions that improve the safety, affordability, and experience of patient care.
 As an obstetrician-gynecologist at Beth Israel Deaconess Medical Center, Dr. Shah cares for patients during critical life moments that range from surgery to primary care to childbirth.

 Prior to joining the faculty, Dr. Shah founded Costs of Care, a global NGO that curates insights from clinicians to help delivery systems provide better care at lower cost.
 He is listed among the "40 smartest people in health care" by the Becker's Hospital Review, and has been profiled by the New York Times, CNN, the New England Journal of Medicine, and other outlets for his efforts to demonstrate how over-treatment can harm patients.

 In 2015, Dr. Shah co-authored the book Understanding Value-Based Healthcare (McGraw-Hill), which Don Berwick has called "an instant classic" and Atul Gawande called "a masterful primer for all clinicians."
-He is an advisor to the Healthcare Financial Management Association, Square Roots, and the National Partnership for Women and Families.
+He is an advisor to the Healthcare Financial Management Association, Square Roots, March for Moms, and the National Partnership for Women and Families.